fisherynwa/multi_pfa/README.txt

 	Value:

     Pvalue -  The dependency-unadjusted and two-sided p-values.
-           	  Also, the marginal estimates for each x-var (and for each logit pair).
+           	  Furthermore, the marginal estimates for each x-var (and for each logit pair).

     adjPvalue - The dependency-adjusted p-values.